giacomodeconti/DolphinFirewall-LinuxFirewall/README.md

 Run install.sh file or run every single command inside of it.

-After installation main.pyc to execute the firewall.
+After installation run main.pyc to execute the firewall.

 ```bash
 # create iptables dir